RamenStudios/realmath/README.md

 # Project: RealMath AR
 The user-facing website integrating with the RealMath 8th Wall visualizer app.
+Forks who use a custom repo name should change REPO_NAME in vite.config.js

 **Web Design and Development**
 **Release date:** Fall, 2024